seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

    Hint
      You can use an iterator to iterate over a row.
      Use the metafunction :dox:`Align#Row` to get the type of the row used by the Align object.
-     Use the function :dox:`Gaps#isGap isGap` to check whether the current value of the iterator is a gap or not.
+     Use the function :dox:`Gaps#isGap` to check whether the current value of the iterator is a gap or not.
      The gaps are already in the view space.

    Solution